CodeQueen-AI/Q4-Learning/Task-04/fastdca_p1/README.md

 * FastAPI automatically validates and returns helpful errors on failure.
 * Interactive docs make testing your API fun and easy!

----

-## 🧾 License

-This project is licensed under the **MIT License**.
-Feel free to fork, contribute, and experiment!

----

-## 🌈 Final Note
+## 🌈 Quote

 > *"Every line of code you write today is a building block of your future self.
-Keep coding, Code Queen — your empire is under construction."* 👑💻
+Keep coding, Code Queen — your empire is under construction"* 👑💻

----

-Would you like me to convert this into a downloadable `README.md` file as well?